Home care reforms

 Explore official information about aged care reforms:

-Support at Home will begin on 1 November 2025, replacing the current Home Care Packages (HCP) program.
+Yes.
+On 1 November 2025, Support at Home replaced the Home Care Packages (HCP) program.
 The Commonwealth Home Support Program (CHSP) will transition later, in 2027.
 Read more: Transitioning from HCP to Support at Home.

-The Short-Term Restorative Care program will also be replaced by a new program in November 2025, the Restorative Care Pathway.
+The Short-Term Restorative Care program has also been replaced by the Restorative Care Pathway, under the Support at Home program.
 Read more here.

 No. You won’t lose your care, and services will continue without interruption.
-When the Support at Home program begins in November 2025, most people will transition from a Home Care Package automatically.
+Most people have transitioned from a Home Care Package automatically.
 You will only be reassessed if your current care needs change and, consequently, your budget can no longer support your required level of care.
 You will always go up a level when being reviewed.
 The new program uses 8 levels of funding, compared to 4 under the current HCP system.

 Any unused HCP funds will carry over and be used to support your care under Support at Home.